Endoscopic Spine Surgery

 OLLIF - Oblique Lateral Lumbar Interbody Fusion

-OLLIF is recommended to treat abnormal spine curvature, fractured vertebrae, bulging discs, spine instability and spondylolisthesis or slipping out of vertebra.
+This procedure is recommended for treating abnormal spine curvature, fractured vertebrae, bulging discs, spinal instability, and spondylolisthesis (slipped vertebrae).

-OLLIF stands for oblique lateral lumbar interbody fusion and is the angle taken when the surgeon gains access to the spine from a posterolateral view (through the back and just to the side of the vertebrae) approach.
+OLLIF stands for oblique lateral lumbar interbody fusion.
+It refers to the angle used by the surgeon to access the spine through a posterolateral approach, entering from the back and slightly to the side of the vertebrae.

 OLLIF can be used to treat these conditions: